Isomorphism: Relation to equality

 and no one isomorphism is intrinsically better than any other.

 Also, integers and even numbers are isomorphic as ordered sets and abelian groups (for addition), but cannot be considered equal sets, since one is a proper subset of the other.

-On the other hand, when sets (or other mathematical objects) are specified only by their properties, without considering the nature of their elements, one often considers them to be equal.
-This is generally the case with solutions of universal properties.
-For examples, the polynomial rings $\Z[X,Y]$, $\Z[Y,X]$ and $(\Z[X])[Y]$ are considered as equal, since they have the same universal property.
+On the other hand, when sets (or other mathematical objects) are specified only by their properties, one often considers two different concrete realizations to be equal and will use the equal sign = to identify them, even if the sets arising from these constructions contain elements that are not set-theoretically equal (or, in some cases, even comparable).
+This is generally the case for objects defined by universal properties.
+For example, the polynomial rings $\Z[X,Y]$, $(\Z[X])[Y]$, and $(\Z[Y])[X]$ are considered as equal, since they all satisfy the same universal property.
+As another example, the ring localizations $R_f$, $R_{f^2}$, and $R[X]/(1-fX)$ are considered equal for the same reason.
+In these examples, the "equal" objects contain elements that are not set-theoretically identical, so they are not equal in this strict sense.
+However, because they are unique up to unique isomorphism, they can be canonically identified and treated as the same mathematical object.

-For example, the rational numbers are formally defined as equivalence classes of pairs of integers, although nobody thinks of a rational number as a set (equivalence class).
+When objects defined by their properties are equated in this way, we can speak of them as unique entities (e.g., the Klein four-group or the complex numbers), even though two people may have different constructions or realizations in mind.
+The rational numbers, for instance, are formally defined as equivalence classes of pairs of integers.
 The universal property of the rational numbers is essentially that they form a field that contains the integers and does not contain any proper subfield.
 Given two fields with these properties, there is a unique field isomorphism between them.
 This allows identifying these two fields, since every property of one of them can be transferred to the other through the isomorphism.
 The real numbers that can be expressed as a quotient of integers form the smallest subfield of the reals.
 There is thus a unique isomorphism from this subfield of the reals to the rational numbers defined by equivalence classes.
 So, the rational numbers may be identified to the elements of a subset of the real numbers.
 However, in some contexts this identification is not allowed.
 For example, in computer languages and type theory, real numbers and rational numbers have different representations, and the identification must be replaced with a type conversion.

 Notation

-The most common notation to denote that two objects A and B are isomorphic is $A\cong B$, and if $f:A\to B$ maps A isomorphically to B, then one can also write $f:A\overset{\sim}{\to} B$.
-However, depending on context, some authors may also use symbols including $\simeq$, $\approx$, or = to denote an isomorphism.
+The most common notation to denote that two objects A and B are isomorphic is $A\cong B$, and if $f:A\to B$ maps A isomorphically to B, then one can also write $f:A\; \overset{\sim}{\longrightarrow} \;B$.
+However, depending on context, some authors may also use symbols including $\simeq$, or $\approx$ to denote an isomorphism.